Home Healthy Aging 5 High Calorie Breakfasts to Gain Weight

 Coffee

-This breakfast is definitely one you will have to eat when you feel famished!
-It’s a lot and may even be divided into two portions; half you eat for breakfast, and the other half you eat for a snack mid-day or before dinner.
-It’s about 1200 calories, and even splitting it into two portions is plenty of calories to help you gain weight.
+This breakfast is definitely one to eat when you feel famished!
+It’s a lot of food and may even be divided into two portions; half you eat for breakfast, and the other half you eat for lunch or a snack mid-afternoon.
+This meal is about 1200 calories, and even splitting it into two portions is plenty of calories to help you gain weight.

-This recipe starts by mixing ½ cup rolled oats with ½ cup coconut milk, a few tablespoons maple syrup, and 1 teaspoon vanilla extract.
+This recipe starts by mixing ½ cup of rolled oats with ½ cup of coconut milk, a few tablespoons of maple syrup, and 1 teaspoon of vanilla extract.
 Add a pinch of salt as well.
 Then place the mix into a mason jar and refrigerate it overnight.

-Add a handful of nuts, ½ cup whole milk, ½ cup of your favorite dried fruit, and even a few squares of chocolate or a tablespoon of chocolate syrup if you dare.
+Add a handful of nuts, ½ cup whole milk, ½ cup of your favorite dried fruit, and even a few squares of chocolate or a tablespoon of chocolate syrup if that sounds enticing.

-This meal will compose of one of your best meals for breakfast – the highest caloric one – and then you will modify it a little bit.
+This meal will be composed of one of your favorite meals for breakfast – the highest caloric one – and then you will modify it a little bit.

 Let’s say it’s pancakes.
 Pancakes are a great way to put weight on because of their high carb content.
-But if you add whole jersey milk to them (and make the pancakes with jersey milk), then you add about 200 calories.
+But if you add whole milk to them (and also make the pancakes with milk), then you add about 200 calories to the meal.

 If you add a little melted butter on top of the pancakes, you can add another 100 calories.
 And if you add a half cup of raspberries, you can add a lot of flavor and a few more calories.